Widen/tap-rest-api-msdk/README.md

   - `pagination_limit_per_page_param` - the name of the API parameter to limit number of records per page.
 Default parameter name `per_page`.
   - `pagination_results_limit` - Restricts the total number of records returned from the API.
 Default None i.e. no limit.
 - `hateoas_body` - This style requires a well crafted `next_page_token_path` configuration
   parameter to retrieve the request parameters from the GET request response for a subsequent request.

+### JSON Path for extracting tokens
+  The `next_page_token_path` and `records_path` use JSONPath to locate sections within the request reponse.

   The following example extracts the URL for the next pagination page.
     ```json
     "next_page_token_path": "$.link[?(@.relation=='next')].url."
     ```

   The following example demonstrates the power of JSONPath extensions by further splitting the URL and extracting just the parameters.
 Note: This is not required for FHIR API's but is provided for illustration of added functionality for complex use cases.
     ```json
     "next_page_token_path": "$.link[?(@.relation=='next')].url.`split(?, 1, 1)`"